pskfyi/minecraft-outlander-modpack/pack/readme.md

    - Strong preference for environmental interaction in lieu of GUIs.

+2. **Altered Progression** – Like a Skyblock pack, the pack should alter recipes and add mechanics which alter the standard flow of advancement.

+   - This is a quest-driven pack with stages.

+   - Stages should be gated by resources with unusual means of acquisition.

+   - The start of the game is slower to encourage caution and engagement, and to nudge players into settling down.

 ## Core Modlist

 Mods not listed below are only dependencies.